 - Cape Cod

 - Finish: Boston

 - Total distance: 1217 mi / 1959 km

 - Total driving time: 23.5 h

-If one thing to do when you visit Boston on the Northeast road trip is mandatory it’s probably the Freedom Trail.
-The interesting trail is an easy way to efficiently see a lot of the city.
-The walking path gives you a good taste of Boston and shows you some of its best historic sites.
+If one thing to do when you visit Boston on the Northeast road trip is mandatory, it’s the Freedom Trail.
+Walking the interesting trail, which gives you a good taste of Boston and presents top historic sites, is a one-of-a-kind activity.

-After touring Boston you don’t have to like baseball to enjoy a visit to Fenway Park.
-In all honesty many visitors don’t even know the baseball rules when they enter Fenway Park for the first time.
-But baseball is an American tradition and the Red Sox is the team in Boston.
-To catch a game and feel the atmosphere at Fenway Park is a great experience before you venture further north on the New England road trip.
+After touring Boston, you don’t have to like baseball to enjoy a visit to Fenway Park.
+In all honesty, many visitors don’t even know the baseball rules when they enter Fenway Park for the first time.

 - Driving distance: 112 mi / 180 km